 There are nearly hundreds of types of water damage for which insurance claims can be submitted.
 Some of the more common types of water damage claim can include:

-- drains leaks in showers, sinks, and bathtubs
+- Drain leaks in showers, sinks and bathtubs

 All the above listed types of water damage can be claim and pursued through your homeowner's insurance policy.

 How much is your water damage claim worth?

 It depends on several factors, including the extent of the property in your home that is damaged.
 For example, if a kitchen sink leak caused a kitchen cabinet to be replaced, the entire kitchen may need to be replaced as you will have to replace all the cabinets to get them to match, and the counter tops will have to be replaced to access and replace the cabinets.
 The cost of an entire kitchen is significantly more expensive than the replacement cost of one cabinet.

 Similarly, if part of a floor needs to be replaced as a result of water damage, the entire floor may need to be replaced if the same materials as the original flooring cannot be purchased.
 This drastically changes the difference in the value of the water damage claim.
 At Keller Melchiorre & Walsh, we know how to maximize the value of your claim so that you can have your house restored to its original condition.

 Does water damage include flood water damage?

 No, damage as a result of flooding is not considered the same as other water damage.
 Flood damage is specifically excluded from a homeowner's insurance policy.
 It is only included if the homeowner buys a special rider for flood insurance.
 If you live in a flood zone or near a body of water, you should be sure to purchase flood insurance.

 What should you do after your house has water damage?